Statue of Admiral Yi Sun-sin: History

-In 2005, the South Korean government considered moving a statue to another location, but after a public debate the plans were cancelled.
+In 2005, the South Korean government considered moving the statue to another location, but after a public debate the plans were cancelled.
 In November 2010, the statue was removed for 40 days to undergo restoration works.
 Moving for the first time in 42 years, it was lifted by a 200-ton crane and transported to a factory in Icheon, Gyeonggi Province.
-It underwent sand-blasting to remove rust, accumulated grime such as from roadside pollution; and repainted before returning to the Plaza.
+It underwent sand-blasting to remove rust, grime from roadside pollution; and repainted before returning to the Plaza.
 Other works included fortifying the inner skeleton and the restored statue was unveiled to the public on 23 December 2010.
-During the time the statue was being renovated, it was replaced by 3 m long, 3 m wide and 6 m high rectangular column displaying life-size photos of the statue.
+While the statue was being renovated, it was replaced by 3 m long, 3 m wide and 6 m high rectangular column displaying life-size photos of the statue.
 Throughout its four decades, the statue color has changed from bronze to deep green hue and it was decided the renovated statue would be a mix of both colors.
-During the renovation, Korean public and historians also debated whether his face, sword or armor (the last two criticized by some for being too Chinese or Japanese, and not enough Korean) are accurately represented.
+During the renovation, Korean public and historians also debated whether his face, sword or armor (the last two criticized by some for not appearing Korean enough) are accurately represented.

-Next to the statue there is also a water fountain in honor of the achievements of Admiral Yi Sun-sin.
-It is named the 12.23 Fountain, to commemorate the 23 battles he fought with 12 warships, when he led Koreans to victory during the Japanese invasions of Korea.
+There is also a water fountain next to the statue in honor of Admiral Yi Sun-sin's achievements.
+It is named the 12.23 Fountain to commemorate the 23 battles he fought with 12 warships, when he led Koreans to victory during the Japanese invasions of Korea.
 The water jets rises to a height of 18 meters along with 300 smaller jets, which symbolize the battles he fought on the sea.
 A small museum is located underneath the statue.

-Admiral Yi Sun-sin statue is located 250 meters from the other large statue on the Plaza, the statue of King Sejong.
+The Admiral Yi Sun-sin statue is located 250 meters from the other large statue on the Plaza, the statue of King Sejong.